-Today’s environment activists and world leader can learn what kind of will power and determination is required to protect our environment and ultimately the future of planet Earth.
+Today’s environment activists and world leader can learn what kind of willpower and determination is required to protect our environment and ultimately the future of planet Earth.

 The importance of protection of trees is being given here since then when the problem of environmental pollution was not even born.

-Another interesting fact that comes out is – as long as our majority population remains rural and ‘superstitions’ of God’s dwelling in nature, tends to have greater love and respect for the nature.
+Another interesting fact that comes out is – as long as our majority population remains rural and ‘superstitions’ of God’s dwelling in nature, tends to have greater love and respect for nature.
 The more civilised we have become, we have lost this love and respect.

 Leaving that apart, do we even remember this greatest deed of environment protection?
 Such a center of spirituality is capable of being the only holy pilgrimage of the environment lover worldwide.

-The sad thing is that this shrine of nature protection has been kept as confidential as it is.
+The sad thing is that this shrine of nature protection has kept as confidential as it is.
 Neither any publicity, neither discussion in the course nor the facilities to reach here.

-Nothing worse today, if a little effort is made then lots of Indian and foreign tourists and environmental lovers can come here to bow their heads to this sacrificial land and get some true inspirations.
+Nothing worse today, if a little effort is made then lots of Indian and foreign tourists and environmental lovers can come here to bow their heads to this sacrificial land and get some actual inspirations.

-- Khejarli should be declared as National heritage.
+- Khejarli should declare as National heritage.